nicklockwood/ShapeScript/docs/ios/options.md

 The name can contain spaces or punctuation, and is wrapped in double quotes to prevent ambiguity with other symbols (see [literals](literals.md) for details).

-The name is not displayed in the app, and currently has no use within ShapeScript itself, however it can be useful for identifying distinct shape components when importing an exported ShapeScript model into another application (see the [export](export.md) section for details).
+The name can be useful for identifying distinct shape components when [selecting them](getting-started.md#debugging-and-selection) in the viewer, or when importing a model exported from ShapeScript into another application (see the [export](export.md) section for details).

 ## Detail